Discover San Francisco secret gardens, rooftop parks and open spaces

 Open: business hours, approximately 9 a.m. to 5 p.m.

 Walking into this one is even more intimidating since it is an office building with a guard next to a bank.
-Built originally in 1909, the art deco building has a tall, heavy, golden door and an elegant foyer you traverse to the guard’s station.
+Originally built in 1909, this art deco building has a tall, heavy, golden door and an elegant foyer you traverse to the guard’s station.
 Just tell him you’re headed to the rooftop garden on the 15th floor and up you go.
 The secret garden itself is quite nice, open, with flower boxes, tables and chairs with less people-watching but awesome sitting, relaxing and enjoying.
 The view to the ocean or beyond is blocked mostly by buildings other than a few peek-a-boos, but you can look straight up the side of the Transamerica Pyramid, which is kinda cool.

 Between Clay and Sacramento streets